Caelrith/loglens-core/README.md

 **The lightning-fast, structured log parsing engine built in Rust.**

-`loglens-core` is a high-performance library designed to parse, query, and analyze structured logs (JSON, Logfmt) at scale.
+`loglens-core` is a high-performance library designed to parse, query, and analyze structured logs (JSON, Nginx, Logfmt) at scale.
 It powers the [LogLens CLI](https://getloglens.com).

 ## 🚀 Features